Role of Project Manager in Software Development - DO OK

 Initial Engagement and Planning

-1. At the very beginning of a project, Project Manager supports Business Analyst in defining project goal and scope, while during project execution will ensure that scope is aligned to the Client’s goal at every stage of the project.
+1. At the very beginning of a project, the Project Manager supports the Business Analyst in defining the project goal and scope, while during project execution will ensure that the scope is aligned with the Client’s goal at every stage of the project.

-3. Project plan (including dependencies) is created and managed by the PM, so clients will be able to verify delivery progress at every stage.
+3. The project plan (including dependencies) is created and managed by the PM, so clients will be able to verify delivery progress at every stage.

-4. Develop a communication plan for the project to ensure that the Client will receive all the necessary updates about project progress.
+4. Develop a communication plan for the project to ensure that the Client will receive all the necessary updates about project's progress.

 5. Supports sprint planning sessions and ensures that tasks are correctly estimated.